Energy-Efficient Lighting for Your Restaurant and Commercial KitchenEnergy-Efficient Lighting for Your Restaurant and Commercial Kitchen

 - More Durable.
 Since LED light fixtures consist of several tiny plastic covered diodes, they do not break as easily as CFLs or incandescent bulbs.

+Possible Drawbacks.
 Currently, LED light bulbs are very expensive to buy when compared to CFLs or incandescent lights, but many utility companies offer incentives or assistance for investing in more energy-efficient lighting.
 Check with your local electricity supplier for available programs.
-Companies like will even finance the light bulbs for you when doing an entire retrofit.
+Some companies will even finance the light bulbs for you when doing an entire retrofit.

 The most energy-efficient form of lighting comes at no cost whatsoever.
 Using sunlight to light your restaurant during the daytime hours can significantly reduce your energy bill and increase employee and customer happiness.